-In 1911, James Robinson sold Kimo in its entirety to the Hogan Brothers (M & T) from Wangarratta.
+In 1911, James Robinson sold Kimo in its entirety to the Hogan Brothers (M & T) from Wangaratta.
 The Hogan Brothers were well known subdividers of properties who have left their mark all over the Riverina and northern Victoria.
 It looked like the end of the Robinsons at Kimo but to add another twist to the tale James purchased the Kimo Homestead and 4000 acres back from the Hogans just weeks after it had been sold to them.
 Wallace (James’ eldest son) purchased Abingdon Station and 5000 acres also.

 Wallace was a big strapping man, he dwarfed his father James.
 In Daleys cottage there is a picture above the mantlepiece of the two of them on the lawn at Kimo Homestead.
 Wallace was the manager of Kimo through early 1900’s.
 After an accident that left him missing one eye, he became ill, the decision was made to sell the majority of the holding.
 One thing to note at the time was that one of the worst droughts in Australia’s history was lingering on, the Federation drought.
 Combine that with Wallaces health problems and you can pretty much assume why they decided to sell.
 An article refers to his illness lasting for 6 years.
 4 years after the sale, in 1915 Wallace died aged 47 “after long suffering from a chronic cause.”
-Wallace was a great community man in his roles as Mayor of the town and, following on from his farther was President of both the Hospital and Racing club His great love for horse racing and breeding horses saw him purchase and bred from a Melbourne Cup winner in Dunlop and other great horses as Beaumont and Penury which “greatly improved the bloodstocks of the district”.
+Wallace was a great community man in his roles as Mayor of the town and, following on from his farther was President of both the Hospital and Racing club.
+His great love for horse racing and breeding horses saw him purchase and breed from Caulfield/Melbourne Cup double winner Dunlop and other great horses as Beaumont and Penury which “greatly improved the bloodstocks of the district”.
 One of Wallace’s last acts on earth was to transfer his ownership of the famous “De Mestre” Colours to Fred Merton.
-These were the colours worn by Archer who was trained to the first two (and third if they’d let him run), Melbourne Cups by the most famous horse man in the colony.
+These were the colours worn by Archer who was trained to the first two (and third if they’d let him run), Melbourne Cups by the most famous horse man in the colony, Etienne Livingston de Mestre.
 “You will oblige me greatly if you hurry this matter along, as my time on earth is nearly up, and I would not like to die and allow the colours of the finest sportsman Australia ever knew to get into the hands of some pony doper.”
 James was present at the funeral along with Martha (widow) and the 5 children of Wallace.
 It is interesting (and so far unexplained) to note that the executor of Wallace’s will was a Mr T Hogan who had bought Kimo from James just a few years before.

 3 years later James would once again bury a loved one.
 His second wife Martha died in 1918 leaving behind one son (James Robinson Esq).
 Old `James would barely live three more years and in March 1921 he passed away.
 Newspapers all over the colony carried obituaries to this wonderful man as he was laid to rest in the Nangus next to Martha and Wallace.

 Young James was now in charge of Kimo.
-The youngest child of Old James and the only child of his second marriage, James Jnr would continue to farm Kimo focussing on the stud Romney Marsh sheep that his father has purchased from England.
+The youngest child of Old James and the only child of his second marriage, James Jnr would continue to farm Kimo focussing on the stud Romney Marsh sheep that his father had purchased from England.

 The Ferguson family have been in agriculture for countless generations.
 Coming to Australia in the early 1800’s, arriving in Port Phillip to assist John Batman with his stock in the new colony.
 They are the same Fergusons of Flowerdale Estate in Victoria, then Tarcombe Station and then of Strathearn in Ruffy.